 I would be remiss not to mention the disadvantages of online counseling, technology being among them.
 Most notably, screens can freeze, internet connections can be sketchy, video resolution can be fuzzy.
 These are all drawbacks for therapist and client alike.

-Both traditional and online therapy is imperfect.
+Both traditional and online therapy are imperfect.
 Both have their limitations.
 Online therapy is effective for many types of problems and people.
 It is an ideal fit for those with social anxiety, agoraphobia, and panic disorder as well as mild to moderate depression where getting out of the house is often a huge obstacle to treatment.
 It can also be a lifesaver for couples or single parents who can have a session after their children are in bed and can’t afford a babysitter on top of the expense of counseling.

 However, online therapy is not a good fit for everyone, particularly those with Major Depression and suicidal thinking.
 For those types of issues a face-to-face in person counseling session is better suited.